dizcza/GesturesSpeech/README.md

     </tr>
 </table>

-<p>Using Weighted FastDTW algorithm with only 3 crucial (hand) body joints for Kinect project (with other weights set to zero), all testing gesture characters from the <a href="http://datascience.sehir.edu.tr/visapp2013/">database</a> are classified correctly, while simple (unweighted) FastDTW algorithm with the same 3 body joints yields 22.5% out-of-sample error.</p>
+<p>Using Weighted FastDTW algorithm with only 6 crucial (both hands) body joints for Kinect project (with other weights set to zero), all testing gesture characters from the <a href="http://datascience.sehir.edu.tr/visapp2013/">database</a> are classified correctly, while simple (unweighted) FastDTW algorithm with the same 6 body joints yields 22.5% out-of-sample error.</p>

 <table style="width:60%; margin:0 auto">